Does investment performance matter in a group plan?

 When it comes to investing, performance is one of the key determinants for successful investing.
 My guess is every investor wants the best returns.
-Unfortunately this also leads investors into one of the biggest mistakes which is chasing performance.
+Unfortunately, this also leads investors into one of the biggest mistakes which are chasing performance.

 Looking at past performance is a normal component of investment research.
 The problem is the investment industry is always quick to throw out that standard disclaimer “Past performance is no indication of future performance”.
 Unfortunately, it’s true!
 If it’s true, then why do we put so much weight on past performance numbers thinking that the best performers of the past will be the best performers of the future?

 When it comes to Group RRSPs, Defined Contribution Pensions (DC), Deferred Profit Sharing Plans (DPSP) and the soon to be Pooled Registered Pension Plan (PRPP), investment options are more limited than the retail universe of thousands of investments.

 One of the expectations in a group retirement plan is that someone is going to filter through all the investments to make sure the duds are replaced by the ‘best of the best’.
 That might sit on the employer’s shoulders but more often than not it is an advisor, benefits broker or consultant.

 As someone who has done this work and spent a lot of time researching the numbers, I have come to the unpopular conclusion that there is no such thing as the best.
 There is such a thing as the best for a certain period of time but there is no such thing as best all the time.
 If there was, then why are there so many choices?